na-o00/japan-ph-inflation-analysis/README.md

-# japan-ph-inflation-analysis
+# Japan vs Philippines Inflation Analysis
-A Python project analyzing inflation trends in Japan and the Philippines using real-world economic data.
+This project compares inflation trends between Japan and the Philippines using World Bank data and Python.

 ## Tools Used
 * Python